heikadog/zml/zml.md

 1. UnusualHorse (@unusualhorse.bsky.social) is an open zoophile.
 1. Kazuma (@kazumathehorse.bsky.social) is an open zoophile.
 1. RealGrayWoof (@realgraywoof.bsky.social) is an open zoophile.
-1. Shizuka Haru (@shizukaharu.bsky.social) is an open zoophile.
 1. EmberHeart (@emberheart.bsky.social) is an open zoophile.
 1. A Very Zooey Deer (@thezooeydeer.bsky.social) is an open zoophile.
 1. Nex (@knottylist.bsky.social) is an open zoophile.